Secrets of Indochina

 Day 4 – Siem Reap to Phnom Penh

-After breakfast, our tour guide will pick you up from your hotel and drive to airport for your flight to Phnom Penh.
-Upon arrival in Phnom Penh Airport, you will be met and transferred by our Tour Guide and proceed to your hotel to freshen up.
+After breakfast you will transfer to the airport for your flight to Phnom Penh.
+Upon arrival you will be met and transferred to your hotel to freshen up.

 White Mansion, Phnom Penh